Mindfulness Meditation Group

 Mindfulness Meditation Group – Adults

-In the group, you will learn core mindfulness skills including meditation, that you can use to change your unhealthy thinking patterns and emotions.
+In the group, you will learn core mindfulness skills, including meditation, that you can use to change your unhealthy or unhelpful thinking patterns and emotions.

 The core mindfulness skills that will be taught are: